 The rich sands of nearby Grand Beach, Victoria Beach, Albert and Hillside beaches call all tourists, campers and cottagers during the summer months.
 Miles of cross-country skiing and snowmobile trails in the winter excite all wild sport enthusiasts!
 Check out the Red River North Trail in the Bel Air Forest (see below) for winter and summer exploration.
 Please click on the link for further information.

-Wildlife such as moose, deer, foxes, wolves, coyotes, bears and both snowy and grey owls are in abundance in the region's lush, green forests while species of birds and fish are too many to mention.
+Wildlife such as moose, deer, fox, wolves, coyotes, bears and both snowy and grey owls are in abundance in the region's lush, green forests while species of birds and fish are too many to mention.
 Alexander also boasts some of the best pickerel fishing in Manitoba around several of its power dams.

 Ward 1 Boat Launches

 Yellow Brick Road, Hillside Point Road and Harry Craig Road

 Gull Lake Camp Ground